Visits to the end-of-life Centres

 Unlike Lifecircle, it uses ultrasonics to help nurses to find the most appropriate vein.
 As with all the others, it uses Pentobarbital of Sodium.

-Meeting the criteria for Pegasos seems, on the face of things, to be much simpler and more relaxed than with any of the others.
+Meeting the criteria for Pegasos seems, therefore, to be much simpler and more relaxed than with any of the others.
 Certainly, it is presented in less of a bureaucratic way.
 However, they are all working under the same Swiss laws and the same regulations.
-Therefore if Pegasos becomes too relaxed about all that then they could face difficulties from the Swiss Authorities.
+Pegasos sticks closely to the necessary rules but believes it is unfair and unnecessary to create new ones.

 Ruedi Habegger himself was a most engaging character.
 We didn’t meet in his office or at the apartment; we met in a (very good) Tapas restaurant in Liestal.
 He said some very funny things – such as when his own lawyer, seeking to establish a patient’s full mental capacity but lacking total understanding of English, asked the patient “if he really understood he would be dead for the rest of his life”.